-Denosumab superior to zoledronic acid for breast cancer patients with bone metastasesAugust 14th, 2012 in Cancer /
+Denosumab superior to zoledronic acid for breast cancer patients with bone metastasesAugust 14, 2012 in Medicine & Health / Cancer

 Treatment with denosumab resulted in a greater reduction in skeletal-related events in patients with breast cancer that spread to the bones compared with zoledronic acid, while also maintaining health-related quality of life, according to the results of a phase III study published in Clinical Cancer Research.

 "Our data indicate that denosumab should be the treatment of choice for the prevention of skeletal-related events and hypercalcemia in patients with breast cancer that has metastasized to the bone," said Miguel Martin, M.D., Ph.D., professor of medicine and head of the Medical Oncology Service at Hospital General Universitario Gregorio Marañón in Madrid, Spain.